openhab/openhab-addons/addons/binding/org.openhab.binding.lgwebos/README.md

 Under network settings allow "LG CONNECT APPS" to connect.

 Note: Under general settings allow mobile applications to turn on the TV, if this option is available.
+On newer models this setting may also be called "Mobile TV On > Turn On Via WiFi".
 In combination with the wake on LAN binding this will allow you to start the TV via openHAB.
+Please see demo.items and demo.rules example below.

 ## Binding Configuration